tomctv/atoms-coding-test/README.md

 # atoms-coding-test

-App developed as a coding test for Atoms Studio - Retex.
+App developed as a coding test for Atoms Studio (Retex) using Vue 3.

 ## Project Setup